Florida Virtual School (FLVS) FAQs

 What if my child is already taking courses at FLVS Flex or FLVS Flex Elementary?

 If your child already has courses in progress, you or your child will only need to change the physical school under his or her Academic Profile.
 Simply log in, go to Student Records > Academic Profile and change the District to Sarasota and the Physical School to Aspiring Heights Academy.
 Courses in progress will continue as usual.

 When changing physical schools, you may receive an email from FLVS stating that you need to review your current enrollments with the new Physical School Guidance counselor.
 This is because students in a Traditional School can only have a maximum of three (3) enrollments at a time.
-Our private school students may have up to six (6) enrollments at a time.
+Our students may have up to six (6) enrollments at a time.

 How many courses may my child take?